jjhegedus/engine-docs/source/setup-node.md

 We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy.

-<h2 id="view-metrics-in-engine" title="View Metrics">3.
-View Metrics in Engine</h2>
+<h2 id="view-metrics-in-engine" title="3.
+View metrics">3.
+View metrics in Engine</h2>

-Once your server is set up, navigate your new Engine service on https://engine.apollographql.com.
-Start sending requests to your Node server to start seeing performance metrics!
+Once your server is set up, navigate your new Engine service in the [Engine UI](https://engine.apollographql.com).
+Start sending requests to your Node server to start seeing information appear!